Are the specs on my car correct?

 - Does the paperwork match the car?

 All of these are fair questions—and often those questions lead people straight to Porsche’s official documentation: the Certificate of Authenticity (COA) or its newer replacement, the Porsche Production Specification (PPS).
-Everyone wants an all original car, or maybe even a restored car with all of the options, and specs, like it came from the factory.
-But here's the truth: It is very difficult to prove the data on these documents is correct.
-Both the COA and PPS, are often incomplete, inaccurate, or misleading.
+Most owners want an all original car, or perhaps at least know the options, and specs, that were on the car when it left the factory.
+But here's the truth: while possible, It is very difficult to prove the data on these documents is accurate.
+Both the COA and PPS, although sometimes are without error, there are many examples that are incomplete, inaccurate, or misleading.

 The older COAs were notorious for: